adamsilver/adamsilver.io-jekyll/_drafts/2032-01-01-the-real-progressive-enhancement.md

 And so it follows that Progressive Enhancement is a good idea.
 But Progressive Enhancement is not Unobtrusive Javascript, nor is it handling the Javascript off scenario (although that is part of it).

-But let's reign this back a step for a moment.
+But let's take a step back momentarily.

 We know that HTML degrades gracefully with little (or *no*) developer intervention &mdash; take the `video` element for example &mdash; it allows you to nest an image as a fallback.